 Earnings of the company depend mostly on the profitability of its upstream business segment.
 The biggest factor affecting the results of operations for the upstream segment is the price of crude oil.
 The price of crude oil has fallen significantly since mid-year 2014, reflecting persistently high global crude oil inventories and production.

-The downturn in the price of crude oil has impacted, and, depending upon its duration, will continue to significantly impact the company's results of operations, cash flows, leverage, capital and exploratory investment program and production outlook.
-A sustained lower price environment could result in the impairment or write-off of specific assets.
+The downturn in the price of crude oil has impacted and, depending upon its duration, will continue to significantly impact the company's results of operations, cash flows, leverage, capital and exploratory investment program and production outlook.
+A sustained lower price environment was a factor in certain impairments in second quarter 2016, and could result in the impairment or write-off of specific assets in future periods.
 The company is responding with reductions in operating expenses, including employee reductions, reductions in capital and exploratory expenditures in 2016 and future periods, and increased asset sales.
 The company anticipates that crude oil prices will increase in the future, as continued growth in demand and a slowing in supply growth should bring global markets into balance; however, the timing of any such increase is unknown.
 In the company's downstream business, crude oil is the largest cost component of refined products.